rlucente-se-jboss/luminoth-ubi/README.md

 username.
 You can make the `luminoth` image publicly available via the [Quay](https://quay.io) web interface.

-## Run the quay.io container on OCP
+## Run the quay.io hosted container on OCP
 Running the container on OpenShift is very straightforward.
 Simply do the following after logging in to OpenShift as a normal user,